pmc-community/figma/doc-contents/_collection-2/Y/y.md

 - THIS IS APPLICABLE EVEN WHEN IMAGES ARE TAKEN FROM THE CURRENT JEKYLL SITE, RELATIVE PATHS CANNOT BE USED -->
 ![Some Img](https://figmares.innohub.space/assets/img/home-600.webp){:width="200px"}

+attibutes of the img tag are provided inside {...}